nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

 {% include properties_list.html %}

 On the first Connector you will create a Template.
-This Connector will be called Templator in the in the following steps.
+This Connector will be called Templator in the following steps.
 The second Connector is called Requestor, because it will create the Relationship and therefore it creates the `RelationshipCreationChangeRequest`.

 ## Check your Request's validity